AlisonZa/ci-cd-machine-learning/README.md

 #### AWS Deployment

-Description: About the deployment (all of these steps are going to be automatically performed by our CI-CD pipeline)
+Description: About the deployment (all of these steps are going to be automatically performed by our CI-CD pipeline):

 1. Build docker image of the source code